mvolkmann/blog/src/bun.md

 1. Add the line `#!/usr/bin/env bun` at the beginning of the file.
 1. Compile the file with `bun build ./file-name.ts --outfile file-name --compile`
 1. Enter `file-name`.

+## Executing Without Installing

+The `npx` command can be used to execute a Node package that may not already be installed.
+For example, `npx cowsay Hello Cow!` outputs ASCII text that depicts a cow with a speech bubble.

+The same can be done with Bun using `bun x` or `bunx`.
+The main difference is that the Bun approach is much faster.

 ## CLEANUP UP REMAINDER OF THIS CONTENT